Cart 0

 Kavya review

-This little note about Octavia Butler’s Parable Series was written by Kavya Murthy in May 2020, when things around the lockdown were very pressing.
-Read Kavya’s review, and get Butler’s books from Champaca, available as a limited edition gift box.
+This post about Octavia Butler’s Parable Series was written by Kavya Murthy in May 2020, during the first lockdown in the pandemic.

 I began Parable of the Sower by Octavia Butler a little before we began the lockdown, when the atmosphere in India was pre-CoVid19.
 I was attempting to be more comprehensive in my reading of Butler, and this was the least sci-fi of her books, with very few technological advancements.
 As always, her protagonists were Black, and the future was not the same future that white people imagined.